AWS OpenSearch¶

 ThreadpoolSearchQueue |

 The number of queued tasks in the search thread pool.
 If the queue size is consistently large, consider scaling your cluster.
-The maximum size for the search queue is 1000.
+The maximum size of the search queue is 1000.
 Related node statistics: Maximum Related cluster statistics: Average, Sum |

 ThreadpoolSearchRejected |

 The number of rejected tasks in the search thread pool.
-If this number is consistently growing, consider scaling your cluster.
+If this number continues to grow, consider scaling your cluster.
 Related node statistics: Maximum Related cluster statistics: Sum |

 ThreadpoolSearchThreads |